supervisely/docs/data-organization/Annotation-JSON-format/07_Supervisely_format_pointcloud_episode.md

 ## Main concepts
 **Point cloud Episode Project Folder**

-On the top level we have Project folders, these are the elements visible on the main Supervisely dashboard.
+On the top level are stored Project folders, these are the elements visible on the main Supervisely dashboard.
 Inside them they can contain only Datasets and Poject Meta information, all other data has to be stored a level below in a Dataset (Sequence).
 All datasets within a project have to contain content of the same cathegory.

 **Project Meta**